Everything you need to know before buying a safe

 Masking safes in furniture can be seen as a portable solution whereas a wall safe is permanent and is best suited to those who are looking for a long term and secure option.
 As there are a number of steps required to make a wall safe in a home or business a reality.
 Firstly the product needs to be suitable for usage in a wall, this is often overlooked and not all of them are suitable to be placed in a wall.

 Secondly a suitable place for the safe needs to be found where it can be installed.
-An expert can help here, as a position where the safe can still be easily accessed is needed.
+An expert can help here, as a position where it can still be easily accessed is needed.
 But it should not reduce the usability of the room.
 At this point it should also be determined if the wall only needs to have a cavity made for the safe to go into.
 Or if the wall itself also needs to be reinforced to handle the added weight of the safe and the contents it will hold.

 Once the wall cavity has been created and the safe has been installed, it needs to be concealed.
 A tradeoff is made between how well the safe should be concealed and how easily accessible it should be.
 This will depend on the intended use of the safe, but priority should be given to making it easily accessible for the user so that it can be used regularly.